leofavre/canivete/docs/index.md

 <a name="eventAsPromise"></a>
 ### `eventAsPromise(domElement, eventName, [hasAlreadyHappened = domElement => false])`

-Transforms a DOM event in a promise.
+Transforms a DOM event into a promise.

-This functions takes as parameters: a DOM element, the name of the event that will be listened for and a function that verifies if the event has already happened, which, in turn, receives the DOM element as parameter.
+This functions takes as parameters: a DOM element, the name of the event that will be listened for and a function that verifies if the event has already happened, which receives the DOM element as parameter.

-Like all promises in Javascript, this function will only fulfill once, either when the verification function returns true or when the event occurs for the first time.
+Like all promises in Javascript, this function will only fulfill once, either if the verification function returns true or when the event occurs for the first time.

-Note that the function throws an error is the first two parameters are not a DOM element and a string.
+Note that the function throws an error if the first two parameters are not a DOM element and a string.

 #### Parameters